iotaledger/iota-wiki/docs/learn/future/smart-contracts/02_VM-and-languages.md

 ## WASM VM

-Theoretically any high level language can be used to write a IOTA Smart Contract to be compiled into Wasm.
+Any high-level language can be used to write an IOTA Smart Contract to be compiled into Wasm.
 WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
-The WASM VM supports for now the programming languages Go and Rust.
+The WASM VM currently supports the Go and Rust programming languages.

 ### Why we choose Rust